Seahawks history shows how quickly things can change from one week to the next in NFL

 It’s a matchup of two teams hoping things — or, many things, anyway — aren’t as bad as they seemed last Sunday.

 Seattle won its opener against the Bengals, 21-20, but did so despite allowing the second-most net passing yards in the NFL in week one (395) while gaining the fourth-fewest yards overall (233).
-The yards were gained were fewer than Seattle had in any game in 2018.
+The yards gained were fewer than Seattle had in any game in 2018.

 The offensive effort was particularly hard to figure, coming as it did against a Cincinnati team that had allowed the most yards in the NFL in 2018.